Monthly Archives: December 2009

 A Closer Look at China’s Intentions: Reacting to the New York Times

 On December 17th, the New York Times published an article regarding China’s ongoing international mission to survey and examine Chinese antiquities taken from Beijing’s Old Summer Palace (or Yuanmingyuan 圓明園) that are currently housed in museums and private collections in Britain, the United States, and France.

 Since the publication of this article, there has been a slew of reaction from all corners of the blogosphere, mostly expressing outrage against the inflammatory and one-sided arguments of the article’s author, Andrew Jacobs.
 For instance, cultural heritage blogger Lee Rosenbaum conveys shock at Jacobs’ dismissive tone against the Chinese and their legitimate endeavor, and that such a disparaging article could be “presented on Page One as a news report rather than a commentary.”
-Another piece ...(MORE ...)
+Another piece by SAFE, delved into the suspect ...(MORE ...)

 Court rules: Black Swan treasure is Spain’s "natural, legal patrimony"

 U.S. district judge Steven Merryday today ruled for the return of half-a-million coins and hundreds of gold objects to Spain.
 The artifacts, which had been recovered by the Odyssey Marine Exploration Inc. had been “illegally taken.”
 Spain’s cultural ministry said.